8go/matrix-commander/README.md

 $ # list all the members of 2 specific rooms
 $ matrix-commander --joined-members '!someroomId1:example.com' \
     '!someroomId2:example.com'
 $ # list all the members of all rooms that I am member of
 $ matrix-commander --joined-members '*'
+$ # list all the joined DM rooms of 1 specific user
+$ matrix-commander --joined-dm-rooms '@user1:example.com'
+$ # list all the joined DM rooms that I am member of
+$ matrix-commander --joined-dm-rooms '*'
 $ # set presence
 $ matrix-commander --set-presence "unavailable"
 $ # get presence of matrix-commander itself